Overview of Chapter One

 In Exercise 4, the students solve dP/dt=kP by separating variables.

-Exercises 5-32 are standard examples of separable differential equations.
-However, the algebra necessary to solve for y as a function of t in Exercises 19 and 22 is impossible.
+Exercises 5-38 are standard examples of separable differential equations.
+However, the algebra necessary to solve for y as a function of t in exercises such as Exercises 21 is impossible.
 The answers to these problems must be left in implicit form.
-All of the integrals in Exercises 5-32 have closed-form expressions.
-However, Exercise 22 is challenging.
+All of the integrals in Exercises 5-38 have closed-for expressions.

-Exercises 33-39 are fairly standard (and difficult) "word problems."
-However, Exercise 36 is difficult because setting up a mixing problem in terms of concentration is tricky.
-In Exercise 35, the first step is to determine the proportionality constant for Newton's law of cooling.
+Exercises 39-43 are fairly standard (and difficult) "word problems."
+In Exercise 41, the first step is to determine the proportionality constant for Newton's law of cooling.
 Wherever possible, we ask for a description of the long-term behavior of a solution to promote qualitative thinking.
+Exercise 43 revisits the model of the freefalling skydiver.

 1.3 Qualitative Technique: Slope Fields